ivangfr/springboot-graphql-databases/README.md

 ### Build Application's Docker Images

-In a terminal and inside `springboot-graphql-databases` root folder, run the following script
+In a terminal and inside `springboot-graphql-databases` root folder, run the following script:
 ```
 ./docker-build.sh
 ```